micutil/M5Stack_Odroid-GO_Tetris/README.md

 - Copy the files in the microSD folder to the root of microSD.
 - Set the microSD into the M5Stack / Odroid-GO
 - Select and launche the program with LovyanLauncher.
+- For the original Odroid-GO firmware, no launcher is needed.
+Switch on with the B button pressed, select the program and launch it.
+It is necessary to turn the switch on again after startup.

 ### Programs
 - in M5_Gamebin ...
 4M minimal SPIFFS partition scheme